Ten Ways To Have A Good Relationship With Your Veterinarian

 When I wrote this article a number of years ago, I said that the best way to choose your veterinarian was the same way you would choose a close friend, a church, a doctor, or a club – ask the advice of your acquaintances, your neighbors, your groomer, your humane society.
 Pay the vet a visit.
 And during that visit I suggested a number of things to do to decide if the two of you were a good fit.
 I believe that that advice still good.

 But changing times have made my advice more difficult for you to follow.
 In large urban areas, it has become more and more difficult to find the type of veterinarian my classmates and I were taught to be.
 That is because American mores have changed and because there has been a relentless acquisition of larger practices by three profit-driven corporate entities throughout the United States (VCA, Banfield and Blue Pearl).
 The accumulation of money is the sole focus of these entities – no different than McDonald’s, Walmart or Facebook.
 The only thing different are the products they sell.
 They have no driving philosophy other than generating money.
 Veterinarians used to treasure their independence and their freedom to set the policies, tone, mood and goals of their practice.
 Some focused on generating money, others derived their satisfaction from their work. some were empathetic, some were not.
 But they all had their freedom and pet owners could easily seek out a vet they liked.
 Through no fault of their own (other than a corrupt national association that did not share their goals and aspirations) veterinarians in these large corporate practices lost that freedom.
 To their employers, they are no more than faceless employees, graded by their superiors on the basis of the amount of money they generate for the corporation.
 Each vet is closely watched and coached.
 Their average transaction fee is analyzed.
-The number of patients each sees per day is scrutinized. (ref) This is not just occurring in the USA. (ref) It is not just you and your pet that feels the effects of this change.
+The number of patients each sees per day is scrutinized.
+This is not just occurring in the United States.
+It is not just you and your pet that feels the effects of this change.
 Veterinarians tend to be, by nature, caring empathetic individuals.
 Forced into roles they are uncomfortable in takes its toll on their well-being.
 It cannot help but also influence the satisfaction that you and your pet experience.
-Less than half of today’s veterinarians would recommend their profession to a friend. (ref) I suggest you avoid corporate practices whenever possible.
+A Merck Pharmaceuticals study found that less than half of today’s veterinarians would recommend their profession to a friend.
+I suggest you avoid corporate practices whenever possible.
 When you find a good vet in a non-corporate practice, just let her or him know that when they feel that your pet’s problem exceeds their abilities, you would like them to refer you to a specialist.
 That is exactly what your general physician would do.

 The rest of this article has not changed: